Tel Aviv travel guide

 Facilities: Airport facilities include currency exchange, ATMs, banks, public telephones and a post office, luggage storage, business facilities and VIP lounges, information desks, two synagogues, medical clinics, a police station, a VAT refund desk, special needs assistance services, a playroom and a mother and child room.
 There are also myriad shopping and dining options.

 Parking: The area directly in front of the terminals is reserved for pick-up and drop-offs only.
 Short-term parking is available in the parking lot in front of Terminal 3.
 Rates for short-stay parking start at ILS 18 for the first hour, and go up by ILS 4 every fifteen minutes thereafter.
 The maximum daily rate is ILS 90.
 Long-term parking is available opposite Terminal 3.
 A shuttle bus runs from this parking lot to the terminal at 15-minute intervals.
-Long-stay rates are ILS 40 per day in the open area and ILS 70 per day in the roofed area.
+Long-stay rates are ILS 80 per day.

 The easiest way to get around Tel Aviv is on foot or by taxi.
 Taxi mini-buses (sheruts) follow the same routes as the public buses, often with more frequency, and are slightly cheaper on weekdays.
 The bus system itself is extensive with a fixed fare in the city centre.
 Taxi cabs are not of any particular make or model car, but do have rooftop signs and are plentiful.
 Fares are metered and more expensive at night.